russross/blackfriday/README.md

 A simular effort is [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) from Carsten Bormann.

-There is no pretty printed out if you need that pipe the output through `xmllint --format -`.
+There is no pretty printed output if you need that pipe the output through `xmllint --format -`.

 ## Usage